 Get Kushi's Kitchen E-news with seasonal recipes & more.

-A Macrobiotics supports with food and lifestyle one's individual health, personal needs, and one's environment.
-Macrobiotics emphasizes sustainable living and natural foods such as whole grains, land and sea vegetables, legumes, beans and bean products, seasonal fruits, seeds, nuts, fermented foods and vegetable oils.
+Kushi's macrobiotic teachings support your food and lifestyle, individual health, personal needs, and your environment.
+She emphasizes sustainable living and natural foods such as whole grains, land and sea vegetables, legumes, beans and bean products, seasonal fruits, seeds, nuts, fermented foods and vegetable oils.
 These foods eaten in season provide a healthy body and a peaceful mind.

 Hato Mugi (a/k/a Job’s Tears or Chinese barley) is a gluten free barley type whole grain.
 Scientists have identified a compound coixenolide that suppresses cancer cells and another, germanium that has anti-carcinogenic properties.
 Barley is also known to help with diabetes, by controlling the blood sugar level.
 Among other things, the rich fiber content helps reduce blood cholesterol, improves colon function and promotes weight loss.

 Ingredients for 3 serving